Expand description

 .add_plugins(DefaultPlugins)

-// will be automatically added as well if it's not already done
+// bevy_ecs_tilemap::TilemapPlugin will be added automatically if needed

-// Add our startup function to the schedule and run the app
+// Add your startup system and run the app

 .add_systems(Startup, startup)